Hair-straightening products contain potentially toxic mix

 The current study can't prove that the presence of endocrine disrupting chemicals in hair products actually causes these or other problems.
 But the study does point to them as a potential source, Helm said.

 She, James-Todd and Flint encouraged encouraged more regulation of the contents of hair products targeted to black women and personal-care products in general.
 Senators Susan Collins (R-Maine) and Dianne Feinstein (D-California) have introduced legislation (the Personal Care Products Safety Act) that would further empower the U.S. Food and Drug Administration to regulate ingredients in cosmetics and personal-care products.

-Flint also welcomed a fashion trend toward more natural hairs for black women and children.
+Flint also welcomed a fashion trend toward more natural hairstyles for black women and children.

-"The more natural s come into fashion, and the more skills black moms have in styling their children's hair in natural hairs, the less vulnerable our children will be to overexposure to toxic chemicals and having their immune systems compromised by having to fight these toxic chemicals," she said.
+"The more natural styles come into fashion, and the more skills black moms have in styling their children's hair in natural hairstyles, the less vulnerable our children will be to overexposure to toxic chemicals and having their immune systems compromised by having to fight these toxic chemicals," she said.